Engine, exhaust, and redrive oil leaks

 When replacing the O-rings, remove all traces of gunk and the old O ring from the female part of the pipe before installing the new one.
 Thoroughly clean the grooves that hold the O-ring with brake cleaner and compressed air.
 The O-rings are best installed with silicone grease (ordinary grease cakes up when it gets hot).
 If silicone grease is not available, use 2-stroke oil.
 Smear the O-ring with the grease and work it into the groove in the pipe.
 Rub grease around the tip of the male section of the pipe.
 The sections must be brought FULLY together.
 Gentle twisting helps.
 Reinstall the springs with a new Dyneema line and fix the knot with Super-Glue.

-If it is not obvious where the leak is coming from, pressurizing the crankcase with no more than 3-5 PSI of air can help.
-This is a last resort method because the flywheel must be removed and the engine re-timed, no small task.
-Here is the basic way to do this, minus some details.
+If it is not obvious where the leak is coming from after careful examination of the engine, pressurizing the crankcase with no more than 3-5 psi of air can help.

 Some redrives operate in an oil bath like the Top 80 or the Polini Thor models.
 If a Top 80 has light-colored (not black) oil around the base of the engine, on the redrive or muffler, it is a leak in the redrive seal or, much less often, a leak in the redrive housing itself.
 The Thor models have a wet clutch so the redrive oil quickly becomes black.
 If there is black oil around the propeller shaft, there is a leak in the propeller shaft seal.
 Redrive oil of a Top 80 falling on the muffler, however, may become black in color from being burned.